TobiasSvoldgaard/SpotiFine/README.md

 SpotiFine is an application that allows you to view and explore your Spotify listening habits and history.

-Check it out here: https://spotifine.vercel.app/
+Try it out here: https://spotifine.vercel.app/

-Currently, you are able to see the following:
+The following statistics are currently available:

 ### 🎵 Music
 - Total songs listened to